mplawley/thegame-enterprise/README.md

 For local deployment, deploy the Spring boot app from the back-end after a mvn clean install and ng serve the front-end app.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Running unit tests
+## Running unit and e2e tests for the front end

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+## Running unit and ITs

+mvn clean install